Upcoming *FREE* Webinars

 Our webinars vary from 30 minutes to one hour.
 After each webinar, Peter Enrico and Scott Chapman will be available for a post-webinar Q and A.

-The following webinar is presented in conjunction with SHARE
+The following webinar was presented in conjunction with SHARE

 Many customers will only upgrade their mainframe machines every other generation.
 This can make it easier to miss changes that happened in the interim generation.
 In this webinar, Scott Chapman will discuss the differences and new capabilities for both the z16 and z17, relative to the z15.
 Some brief discussion of prior generations may occur as well.
 If you’re considering a machine upgrade to the current z17 generation, then this webinar will be a good overview of some of the new features and capabilities that upgrade might afford you.